jpsm83/restaurant-pos-OLD/backlogErrors.md

 business - DONE
 users - DONE

+dailySalesReports - test everything that is open

+salesLocation - DONE

-salesLocation - ready for testing printers - DONE / create printers with users and sales location / check the relation between business sales location and printer when you erase a printer schedules suppliers supplierGoods
+printers - DONE / create printers with users and sales location / check the relation between business sales location and printer when you erase a printer

+schedules
+suppliers
+supplierGoods